 Ring in the New Year with Health Screenings

-The confetti is cleaned up and the New Year is underway.
-As we get our footing in 2020, millions of people are now working on their resolutions, with some of the most popular goals centering on starting or improving healthy habits.
+As we get our footing in 2024, millions of people are now working on their resolutions, with some of the most popular goals centering on starting or improving healthy habits.

 Each year some of the most popular resolutions focus on eating healthy, losing weight and quitting smoking or alcohol use.
 While all of these are important goals that reduce cancer risks, many forget to add preventative exams and screenings to their resolution roll calls.

 Dr. Omar Khokhar is a gastroenterologist at OSF HealthCare St. Joseph Medical Center in Bloomington.
 He says simple screenings can save lives, especially when it comes to colon cancer.
 He suggests a simple conversation with your primary care provider to get the ball rolling.

 “Everything we know about medicine now is being proactive,” said Dr. Khokhar.
 “The days of getting sick and then going to the doctor are behind us now.
 It’s about being proactive, looking ahead and doing things today that are going to ward off illness and sickness down the road.
 The best way to do that is getting screened.
 And in this particular case with colon cancer, it’s a completely preventable cancer, so why not get screened?”

 Colon and rectal cancers are on the rise in America, and at an alarming rate for younger adults.
 According to the American Cancer Society, since 1994, colon and rectal cancers have increased 51% among adults under the age of 50.
 These concerning numbers have prompted a shift in screening recommendations.